Jefferson Lines

-Jefferson Lines (JL or JLI) is a regional intercity bus company operating in the United States.
-Their operations serve 14 states in the Midwest and West.
+Jefferson Lines (JL or JLI) is a regional intercity bus company operating in 14 states in the Midwest and the West of the United States.

-Background
+History

 The company is operated by Jefferson Partners L.P., located in Minneapolis, Minnesota.
 Jefferson Partners also conducts charter bus service within Minneapolis and Billings for large group travel.
-The company is the second-largest bus company in the U.S. that operates from fixed stations.
+The company is the second-largest bus company in the United States that operates from fixed stations.
 Jefferson was founded in 1919 during the early days of motorcoach travel.
-The company's name originates from the Jefferson Highway, a north–south route in the early National Auto Trail system which once ran from Winnipeg in Manitoba, Canada, south to New Orleans, Louisiana.
-Jefferson expanded south of Kansas City in 1966 when it purchased Crown Coach.
+The company's name originates from the Jefferson Highway, a north–south route in the early National Auto Trail system that once ran from Winnipeg, Manitoba, Canada, south to New Orleans, Louisiana.
+Jefferson expanded south of Kansas City in 1966, when it purchased Crown Coach.

 By 1990, the company was believed to be the second-largest intercity bus company in the country after Continental Trailways was bought by Greyhound Lines.
 Jefferson went through bankruptcy in 1990 and was sold to a group led by Norwest Equity Partners.
 Charlie Zelle acquired a majority of Norwest's stake in 1998.
 Jefferson acquired the scheduled service of Jack Rabbit Lines in the Dakotas in 2000.

+Jefferson Lines was the defendant in a 1994 Supreme Court case, Oklahoma Tax Commission v.
+Jefferson Lines.
+The state of Oklahoma filed a claim in Jefferson Lines' bankruptcy process, arguing that it was entitled to sales tax revenues on the full value of interstate bus tickets that were sold in Oklahoma.
+The court ruled in favor of the state, effectively overturning the precedent that it had set in 1948 in Central Greyhound Lines, Inc. v.
+Mealy.
+The Central Greyhound Lines decision had allowed states to levy sales taxes on interstate bus tickets, but only on the value of the ticket proportional to the mileage traveled within that state.

-Intercity bus lines underwent many changes in the 2000s decade after Greyhound Lines declined into bankruptcy and subsequently shed off many bus routes.
-Jefferson Lines has taken over operation of many former Greyhound routes and has been able to improve ridership significantly on some of them.
+Intercity bus lines underwent many changes in the 2000s decade, after Greyhound Lines entered bankruptcy and shed a number of its routes.
+Jefferson Lines has taken over operation of many former Greyhound routes and improved ridership significantly on some of them.
 The service to Winnipeg was cut back to Grand Forks, North Dakota, on October 7, 2010.

-The company serves 13 states as of 2018:
+On May 15, 2013, Jefferson Lines expanded its service to the Minnesota Iron Range, including to Hibbing, where Greyhound Lines had been founded nearly a century earlier.
+The company serves 13 states in 2018:

 Details

-According to the company website, Jefferson Lines has 210 employees including roughly 100 drivers.
-Jefferson Lines is a member of the American Bus Association, United Motorcoach Association, and National Tour Association.
+According to the company website, Jefferson Lines has 210 employees, including roughly 100 drivers.
+Jefferson Lines is a member of the American Bus Association, the United Motorcoach Association, and the National Tour Association.
 The company is reported to have 75 buses in its fleet.
-Jefferson Lines was voted the best transportation company in Minnesota in 2021 in the Star Tribune's Minnesota's Best contest.
+Jefferson Lines was voted the best transportation company in Minnesota in 2021 in Minnesota's Best contest of the Star Tribune.

+Since 2004, some of the company's bus routes are subsidized by the state of Minnesota.

 Coverage

 Routes

-As of September 2022, Jefferson Lines operates the following routes.
+Jefferson Lines was operating the following routes in September 2022.
 Only the termini of each route are shown.